knoepdan/CyberSecRappi/as_4_reverseEngineering/3_DynamicAnalysis/ExercisesDynamicAnalysy.md

     - Dynamic Listing:        7ffa700e2680 48 83 ec 78     SUB        RSP,0x78   (Address of register RIP)
     - Answer: static listing shows the beginnning of the mapped memory addresses, basically where the actual file starts, whereas the dynamic listing shows the first code that is executed (see register RIP).

-<span style="color:red">What are the registers EIP, and or IP ???
-Are these 32 bit subsets?</span>

 2. Have a look at the “Registers” component.
 Where are the instruction pointer and stack pointer pointing?
 Where can you find these memory locations?
     - RIP (instruction pointer): 7ff700e2680 -> points to where we jumped to in the dynamic listing